 To whom should I address my resume and cover letter?

 Please address all application materials to "Internship Committee."

 Do you require recommendations or writing samples?

 Interns are selected on the basis of their online application, cover letter, resume, writing sample and phone or in-person interview(s).
 We do require applicants to include two references in their application materials.

 How do I write a cover letter and a resume?

 The key word in cover letter is "letter".
 Do not just simply answer the questions; write your reponses in the form of a letter.
 We realize that this is many of our applicants first internship, and that many have never written a cover letter or a resume before.
 You can use these websites to help you with the templates of both if need be.

 When will I hear whether or not I was accepted into HRC’s internship program?

 Because each department or program hires their own interns, our hiring timeline is variable, differing from department to department.
-We review applications on a rolling basis and will sometimes hire interns long before an internship semester starts.
-In general, we will begin to interview promising candidates by the application deadline.
+We review applications on a rolling basis.
 We aim to complete our internship hirings in the month that follows.